olivierhagolle/Sentinel-download/README.md

 - path number (sometimes, a point can be observed from several paths
 - date, of course

+To use it, you need wget installed.
+I guess it goes with any linux distribution.
+For windows, I don't know, but maybe someone can tell.

 ### Proxy
 In case your download must be done through a proxy, you have to setup the https_proxy variable in your.bashrc file or in your .profile.